martin-ueding/thinkpad-scripts/doc/man/thinkpad-dock.1.rst

 Example
 =======

-You can just call ``thinkpad-dock`` and it will do the right think probably.
+You can just call ``thinkpad-dock`` and it will do the right thing probably.

 If you want, you can tell the script what to do: When you have it sitting on the docking station, call ``thinkpad-dock on`` to get the external screen